amitu/amitu.github.com/flash/events.md

-An astute reader will immediate identify a race condition problem with this example and our DataContainer, we are passing the initial value to DataContainer as constructor parameter, and DataContainer constructor is calling .set() which calls .validate(), which intern fires the event.
+An astute reader will immediate identify a race condition problem with this example and our DataContainer, we are passing the initial value to DataContainer as constructor parameter, and DataContainer constructor is calling .set() which calls .validate(), which in tern fires the event.
 All this happens before we get to call data.addEventListener().

 Flash event system will not buffer events, and the way to fix this is by either